benbranyon/slsc-main/wp-content/plugins/gutentor/readme.txt

 - **Advanced Post (Type):** - Advanced Post (Type) is a combination of multiple blocks like Post (Type), Post Header and Post Footer.
 Post Header is a template combination of Gutentor Simple Text, Term Filter and Navigation.
 Similarly, Post Footer is a template combination of Gutentor Simple Text, Term Filter, Pagination, Navigation and Load more button.
 This module is the most advanced block we have ever build, try it out and control each element.

 - **Post (Type) Carousel:** - Post (Type) Carousel use Post (Type) as an inner block.
 You have all options of Post (Type) on Post (Type) Carousel with added Advanced Carousel Options.
-Since we are using framework Slick Carousel, we have added almost all possible and useful options related to the Slick Carousel.
-Create beautiful and unique Post Carousel using our Post (Type) Carousel.
+Since we are using the framework Slick Carousel, we have added almost all possible and useful options related to the Slick Carousel.
+Create a beautiful and unique Post Carousel using our Post (Type) Carousel.

 - **Post (Type) News Ticker:** - News Ticker is very important for Magazine and News Site.
 To create a news ticker module on Gutentor, we have developed our own jQuery library AcmeTicker.
 It includes all major and useful options to create News Ticker unique and beautiful.